Your cart is empty.

 What if we go through the Museum quickly?

 Preparing your students well and using field trip curriculum should stop this from happening.
-However, some groups will hurry through the galleries, and have a lot of extra time on their hands.
-Preliminary visitor studies show the Museum is at least a two-hour experience while for others it can take more than one visit.
-As such, we ask that your students take their time in the galleries on their field trip, so if they went through the Museum quickly, have them re-visit a certain gallery or the whole Museum and help them slow down to make observations and connections.
+However, some groups will hurry through the galleries, and have a lot of extra time.
+Preliminary visitor studies show the Museum is at least a two-hour experience while for others it can take more than one visit to see it all.
+As such, we ask that your students take their time in the galleries during their field trip.
+If they go through the Museum quickly, have them re-visit a certain gallery or the whole Museum and help them slow down to make observations and connections.
 In good weather, there are outside spaces to explore.
 If your whole group seems to have finished earlier than you anticipated, we request that you call your bus and have them pick you up.

 Are there any spaces that my group won’t have access to?